-We are an ageing species in the western world.
+We are an aging species in the western world.
 This is a fact.
 In the EU we are facing a drastic decrease in the working age population.
 By 2050, we will have 48 million fewer adults of working age.
-At the same time, public spending is increasing and 10% of that increase is to support the needs of an ageing population.
+At the same time, public spending is increasing and 10% of that increase is to support the needs of an aging population.

 All the factors I mentioned above are taking place at the same time as forecastsfor GDP growth are due to halve during the same period.

 These are worrying facts and beg the question what are we doing to address this?
 How can we keep public finances in Europe sustainable at the same time as guaranteeing adequate social security and equity between the generations?

 Can we, as the EU is suggesting, address this by: